Sina-Vali/M.Sc.-Python-Projects/Content Creating Chatbot/README.md

 # Problem Statement
-Write a chat bot that can create content.
+Write a chatbot that can create content.

 ## Input
 Topic/Input field where users can specify the subject or provide keywords.